edibleinterfaces/notask/docs/dev.md

         property is not so great.
 Originally, the mechanism was translateX, but there were issues with hammer.js causing it to function poorly.
     - scroll to bottom when adding a new task
+    - add a truncation feature for task title. scrolling won't work with swipe.

 **Features:**